-Grayscale Bitcoin Trust (BTC) (the "Trust") is a Delaware Statutory Trust that was formed on September 13, 2013 by the filing of the Certificate of Trust with the Delaware Secretary of State in accordance with the provisions of the Delaware Statutory Trust Act.
-The Trust's purpose is to hold Bitcoins, which are digital assets that are created and transmitted through the operations of the peer-to-peer Bitcoin Network, a decentralized network of computers that operates on cryptographic protocols.
-There are several key features of the Bitcoin Network, including the maximum block size used by the network.
-Bitcoin uses the SHA-256 algorithm, which is preferred for parallel processing, but is also easily used to build application-specific integrated circuits (ASICs) to mine the network more efficiently.
-Bitcoin has a current block size of 1MB and, on average blocks are generated every ten minutes.
-Bitcoin's halvings take place approximately every four years, occurring every 210,000 blocks.
-The next halving is forecasted to take place in the first half of 2024.
-Additionally, Bitcoin has a maximum supply of 21 million.
-As of September 30, 2023, Bitcoin's circulating supply was 19.5 million coins.
-As of September 30, 2023, the 24-hour trading volume of Bitcoin was approximately \$1.4 billion.
-As of September 30, 2023, the aggregate market value of Bitcoin was \$525.9 billion.
+Grayscale Ethereum Trust (ETH) (the "Trust") is a Delaware Statutory Trust that was formed on December 13, 2017, by the filing of the Certificate of Trust with the Delaware Secretary of State in accordance with the provisions of the Delaware Statutory Trust Act ("DSTA").
+The Trust's purpose is to hold "Ether", which are digital assets that are created and transmitted through the operations of the peer-to-peer Ethereum Network, a decentralized network of computers that operates on cryptographic protocols.
+There are several key features of the Ethereum Network.
+Ether has an unlimited supply and a circulating supply of approximately 120 million coins as of June 30, 2024.
+As of June 30, 2024, the 24-hour trading volume of Ether was approximately \$3.0 billion.
+As of June 30, 2024, the aggregate market value of Ether was \$413 billion.
+As of June 30, 2024, Ether was the second largest digital asset by market capitalization, as tracked by CoinMarketCap.com.

-As of September 30, 2023, the Trust holds approximately 3.2% of the Bitcoin in circulation.
-The size of the Trust's position does not itself enable the Sponsor or the Trust to participate in or otherwise influence the development of the Bitcoin Network.
-As a decentralized digital asset network, the Bitcoin Network consists of several stakeholders, including core developers of Bitcoin, users, services, businesses, miners and other constituencies, of which the Trust is only one constituent.
-Furthermore, in contrast to other protocols in which token holders participate in the governance of the network, ownership of Bitcoin confers no such rights.
+As of June 30, 2024, the Trust holds approximately 2.4% of the Ether in circulation.
+The size of the Trust's position does not itself enable the Sponsor or the Trust to participate in or otherwise influence the development of the Ethereum Network.
+As a decentralized digital asset network, the Ethereum Network consists of several stakeholders, including core developers of Ether, users, services, businesses, validators and other constituencies, of which the Trust is only one constituent.
+Furthermore, in contrast to other protocols in which token holders participate in the governance of the network, ownership of Ether confers no such rights.

-As a passive investment vehicle, the Trust's investment objective is for the value of the Shares (based on Bitcoin per Share) to reflect the value of the Bitcoin held by the Trust, determined by reference to the Index Price, less the Trust's expenses and other liabilities.
-The Trust does not seek to generate returns beyond tracking the price of Bitcoin.
+As a passive investment vehicle, the Trust's investment objective is for the value of the Shares (based on Ether per Share) to reflect the value of Ether held by the Trust, determined by reference to the Index Price, less the Trust's expenses and other liabilities.
+The Trust does not seek to generate returns beyond tracking the price of Ether.
 There can be no assurance that the Trust will be able to achieve its investment objective.
-Historically, the Trust has not met its investment objective and the Shares quoted on OTCQX have not reflected the value of Bitcoin held by the Trust, less the Trust's expenses and other liabilities, but instead have traded at both premiums and discounts to such value, which at times have been substantial.
+Historically, the Trust has not met its investment objective and the Shares quoted on OTCQX have not reflected the value of Ether held by the Trust, less the Trust's expenses and other liabilities, but instead have traded at both premiums and discounts to such value, which at times have been substantial.
 The Trust will not utilize leverage, derivatives or any similar arrangements in seeking to meet its investment objective.